Why is this important?

 An overhanging tree may also be a danger.
 For example, most parts of a yew tree are poisonous.
 If any damage or injury is caused, the tree owner will be liable to pay compensation if a person affected brings a claim for damages.

 In England and Wales, local authorities have powers to deal with trees on private property which are on the point of causing damage.
-A local authority can:-
+It is up to the local authority to decide whether they take any action depending upon the facts of the case.
+A local authority may:-

 - make a tree safe on someone else’s land, if asked to do so by a neighbour whose property is in imminent danger from the tree and the owner of the land on which the tree stands is not known